iancze/iancze.github.io/content/people/index.md

     - name: Zoe Ko
       stage: former
       src: Zoe_Ko.png
       blurb: Zoe worked with our group as an undergraduate student and physics major at the University of California, Berkeley.
 She worked on high resolution stellar spectroscopy and radial velocity analysis for circumbinary protoplanetary disks.
-Zoe will begin a Ph.D. in Astronomy at Johns Hopkins University in 2024.
+Zoe started a Ph.D. in Astronomy at Johns Hopkins University in 2024.
     - name: Tyler Quinn
       stage: former
       src: Tyler_Quinn.png